 Dyslexia Friendly Status

 At Halstow we are fully committed to ensuring that we give the best possible opportunities to all of our children.
-In July 2011 we gained Dyslexia Friendly School status and this was renewed in July 2016.
+In July 2011 we gained Dyslexia Friendly School status.
 A dyslexia friendly school is a school that is able to identify and respond to the difficulties that a dyslexic learner may encounter and ensure their needs are met.

 At Halstow, we recognise dyslexia as a specific learning difference and place it on the continuum of learning styles and preferences.
 We are committed to ensure that if children do not learn the way we teach, we will teach the way they learn, actively developing our experiences and the body of research available.
 Quality first teaching will build on the strengths of our children and minimize their weaknesses, enabling them to achieve their full potential.